Research on microplastics has largely focused on the oceans, but what is the contribution from our rivers?

 9 December 2019

 © Marissa Roth.
 Between 2015 - 2019, award winning photographer Marissa Roth made seven transatlantic crossings on the Queen Mary II, resulting in a poetic photographic study of what it means to cross an ocean.

 Far from being a space de-tethered from the material world, the internet has a very real geography.
 Mark explores why digital geographies matter, and how we can build more equitable digital futures.

 25 November 2019

-Marking 200 years since the discovery of land in Antarctica three speakers will consider Antarctica’s history and its unique status as a continent reserved for peace and science.
+Marking 200 years since the discovery of land in Antarctica four speakers will consider Antarctica’s history and its unique status as a continent reserved for peace and science.

 18 November 2019

 No man’s lands are proliferating in today's turbulent world.
 Using digital archives and immersive technology, Alasdair, Noam and Elliot explore the stories of places that remain locked behind barbed wire and minefields.

 "Everything happens somewhere" will be brought to life in this illustrated conversation demonstrating the power of geography to save and transform lives, working through such charities as MapAction and Addressing the Unaddressed.